Keeping patients informed

 - the GDC's contact details or a link to the GDC website

 - details of the complaints procedure and who patients can contact if they are not satisfied with the response

-- the date the website was last updated.
+- when the website was last updated.

-Under EU rules, websites should also show:
+Websites should also show: